-We offer two types of leg vein treatments at Kansas City Laser and Dermasurgery Center, P.A.
+We offer two types of leg vein treatments at Kansas City Laser and Dermasurgery Center.
 Both are effective and well tolerated.

 Sclerotherapy (Temporarily Unavailable)